TheKurgan/WarpCoreUnit1/README.md

 I was fed up building warp capable ships and having to use enormous warp drives, I wanted something I could fit inside a large cargo bay, and well, here it is!

 This Warp Core is a fully self contained warp drive, reactor and ore processor.
-In order to make use of the reactor and ore processing, first you must "Deploy the Converter" wait for it to be ready, then start the reactor or the ore processing.
+In order to make use of the reactor and ore processing, first you must "Deploy the Converter" wait for it to be ready (it takes a little while), start the reactor, Initialize the Dilithium Chamber, and if you are converting ore into Dilithium Crystal, Start Crystal Extraction.

 The ore processing requires exactly 99% of the reactors power output, leaving you with a very small output of 8.5 ec/s to maintain minimal ship functions.
 Do not attempt to run the ore processor and the engine at the same time unless you have a rather large secondary power source.